selwynpolit/d9book/book/twig.md

 ### Smart date field formatting

-When using the [smart date](https://www.drupal.org/project/smart_date) module, dates are stored as timestamps so you have to use the twig date function to format them.
+When using the **fantastic** [smart date](https://www.drupal.org/project/smart_date) module, dates are stored as timestamps so you have to use the twig date function to format them.
 If you just put this in your template:

 ```twig
 {{ content.field_when }}